coveo/source.coveo.com/_posts/2016-12-07-setup-webpack-for-multiple-dependent-project.md

 Sure enough, it looks like it worked.
 When I would do a code change in the Search UI codebase, both server would automatically reload because the webpack dev server would detect a change in the Search UI bundle.
 However, what I quickly realized was that the code change would **NOT** actually be available inside the dev server for the Interface Editor.

-Concretely speaking, this meant that I would see my change on localhost:8080, but not localhost:8081.
+Concretely speaking, this meant that I would see my code changes on `localhost:8080`, but not `localhost:8081`.

-The reason for this is that the dev server does not actually create a "real" bundle file on your filesystem each time it process your code change : instead, it serve the bundle from "memory".
-This explains why the naive `npm link` command was not producing what I was initially expecting.
-The file linked by the `npm link` command would not have really changed on the disk.
+The reason for this is that the dev server does not actually create a "real" bundle file on your filesystem each time it process your code change.
+Instead, it serves the bundle from "memory".
+This explains why the `npm link` command was not producing what I was initially expecting.
+The file linked by npm would not change on the disk each time the webpack dev server did it's job.

 ## Custom symlink script

-What I created is a simple node script in the Search UI project to do the symlink myself.
+To solve this, I created is a simple node script in the Search UI project to do the symlink myself.
 This way, I could add simple logic to fetch the code change and create a real file on my filesystem every time a bundle is created.

 The script, named `link.externally.js` looks like this: